cclauss/macfsevents/README.rst

 **pyobjc-framework-FSEvents**

-  These use the PyObjC bridge infrastructure which most applications do not need.
+  These use the PyObjC bridge infrastructure, which most applications do not need.

 **pyfsevents**